CaseyRo/ytdlp_wrapper/README.md

 **Q: Do I need to learn UV to use this?**
 A: No!
 The basic commands (`uv sync` and `uv run python download.py`) are all you need.
 UV handles everything else automatically.

+**Q: How does the retention policy work?**
+A: When `RETENTION_DAYS` is set, the script automatically deletes files older than that many days (based on download date) before downloading new videos.
+Files are removed from both the filesystem and the archive JSON.
+If not set, all files are kept indefinitely.

+**Q: What happens to videos deleted by retention?**
+A: They're permanently deleted from your computer and removed from the archive.
+If the same video is still in your YouTube playlist, it will be re-downloaded on the next run (as a "new" video).

+**Q: Can I recover videos after retention cleanup?**
+A: No, deleted files cannot be recovered.
+If you need a video back, it will be re-downloaded if it's still in your Watch Later playlist.
+Consider setting a longer retention period if you're unsure.

+**Q: My Watch Later playlist has 500+ videos.
+Will it download everything?**
+A: By default yes, but you can control this!
+Set `MAX_DOWNLOADS=25` to limit downloads per run, or use `PLAYLIST_END=50` to only process the first 50 items.
+The script defaults to `PLAYLIST_REVERSE=true` so you'll get newest videos first.

+**Q: What's the difference between MAX_DOWNLOADS and PLAYLIST_END?**
+A: `PLAYLIST_END=50` limits playlist processing to first 50 items (faster metadata fetching). `MAX_DOWNLOADS=25` processes the whole playlist but stops after downloading 25 NEW videos (skipped videos don't count).
+Use `MAX_DOWNLOADS` for most cases.

+**Q: Why does fetching a large playlist take so long?**
+A: YouTube's API requires fetching metadata for every video.
+For 1000+ item playlists, this can take several minutes.
+Use `PLAYLIST_END` to limit the range, or let it run once and subsequent runs will be much faster (only new items).

+**Q: Can I download oldest videos first instead?**
+A: Yes!
+Set `PLAYLIST_REVERSE=false` in your `.env`.
+However, for Watch Later playlists, newest-first is usually better since you likely want your recent additions.

 ## Support